Bachelor of Science in Information Technology

 1. Subject Proficiency EmSAT Requirements

-• Physics or Chemistry or Biology: EmSAT score of 700.
+• Chemistry or Biology: EmSAT score of 700.

 Note: If Subject Proficiency EmSAT requirement is unmet, the following options will be accepted:

-• Minimum school score of 75% in Math, 70% in any science subject (Physics, Chemistry or Biology); or
+• Minimum school score of 75% in Math, 70% in Physics, and 65% in Chemistry or Biology; or

-• Pass the college admission test in Mathematics and any science subject (Physics, Chemistry or Biology).
+• Pass the college admission test in Mathematics, Physics, and Chemistry/Biology.

 1. English Requirements: